redis/go-redis/doctests/README.md

 - Run `go test` to test all examples in the current folder.
 - Run `go test filename.go` to test a single file

-## Missing

-- We need to set up a way to automatically bring up a Redis server on port 6379 before the test suite, flush the db between tests and stop the server after the test suite.
-- We should be able to test with more than one Redis version